ericyd/accessibility-boilerplate/README.md

 * **screenshots** `<object>`

-	Directories in which to save the screenshots
+	Options for saving and comparing the screenshots

 	* **expected** `<string>`